 Two additional sizes used most often are US 8/5mm and US 10/6mm.
 We recommended first buying these three sizes and then collecting other sizes as needed.

 There are many different types of needles, but if you’re looking for a budget-friendly option for your knitting starter kit, we recommended aluminum or plastic.
 However, keep in mind these materials can be quite slippery and your knitting stitches can easily slip off your needles.
 According to the experts at marthastewart.com, bamboo or wood needles can be great choices for beginners since they’re comfortable and your stitches will not slide off as easily.

-Yarn needles are needles with an eye large enough to thread yarn through.
+Tapestry needles are needles with an eye large enough to thread yarn through.
 These needles are usually plastic (though sometimes metal) and quite inexpensive.
-Yarn needles do double duty, because they can be used to weave in ends or to stitch seams together, which is nice for certain projects.
+Yarn needles do double duty, because they can be used to weave in ends or to stitch seams together, which is nice for certain projects like sweaters.